 Speakers shall identify themselves by stating their name and address.

-Presentation is limited to approximately two minutes per person.
+Presentation is limited to approximately three minutes per person.
 Should any resident require more time, contact should be made with the Superintendent in advance of the meeting.
 Residents may not submit multiple resident participation cards to extend their time beyond three (3) minutes.
 Please refer to Policy 903.
 Public Participation in Board Meetings for more information.